When you buy through our links, we may earn a commission. Products or services may be offered by an affiliated entity. Learn more.

 How It Performed

-During our hands-on tests, most of our team members enjoyed the Copper Topper but differed in their opinion about which profile was most comfortable.
+During our hands-on tests, most of our team members enjoyed the Gel Topper but differed in their opinion about which profile was most comfortable.
 Our side sleepers preferred the deep contouring and extra padding of the 3-inch model, which is slightly softer and more adaptive than the 2-inch.
 Back and stomach sleepers received a bit more support from the lower profile.

 Best Value